IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 Before ingesting documents, a few setup steps must be taken.

 <a name="Login2OpenShift"></a>
-### Login to the OpenShift cluster from your local machine
+### Login to the OpenShift cluster from your local terminal
-Note: if you just installed the **oc** utility, you should be able to skip the next 5 steps.
+Note: if you just installed the **oc** utility, you can skip the next 5 steps.
-1. Click the link below to open a browser window to your ITZ reservations.
+1. Click the following link to open a browser window to your ITZ reservations.

     <a href="https://techzone.ibm.com/my/reservations" target="_blank">ITZ My reservations</a>